 A graveside service will be held Thursday September 19th at 11 a.m. at Oak Grove Cemetery,Campbell Avenue, West Haven Connecticut.
 In lieu of flowers, please send donations to Pay4ward at www.pay4ward.org.

-To send flowers to Georgene's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Georgene (McCarthy) Hayes, please visit our floral store.